collective/collective.accordionviews/README.rst

 Features
 --------

+- Bootstrap based
-- Bootstrap based accordion view for Folder and Collection
+- Accordion view for Folder and Collection
+- Accordion collapsed view, which keeps all items collapsed
 - Nested folders accordion view for Folder
 - Tabbed view for folders
 - Slides view for folders